Akselera Tech

 Booking RateHigh

-Google's Optimization Score measures compliance with Google's revenue goals, not your business profitability.
-This is one of the clearest examples in our research: an account with a "low" Optimization Score was achieving $20 CPAs with strong bookings in one of the most competitive markets in the country.
-Implementing Google's recommendations would have raised the score and almost certainly raised the CPAs along with it.
+"Low" Optimization Score. $20 CPAs.
+Strong bookings.
+One of the most competitive markets in the country.
+Implementing Google's recommendations would have raised the score — and almost certainly raised the CPAs along with it.
 The Optimization Score is a compliance metric, not a performance metric.
-Ignore it.
+Full stop.

-For a detailed analysis of why this happens, see Google's $264 Billion Conflict of Interest.
+Analysis of why this happens: Google's $264 Billion Conflict of Interest.

 Case Study 10: Electrical Component Manufacturer — 2,100% ROAS

-The campaigns were generating traffic but not qualified leads.
-Click-through rates were below industry average, indicating that the ads were not resonating with the right searchers.
-The account structure was a legacy setup that had not been revised to match changes in Google's algorithm, match type behavior, or competitive landscape.
-Campaign dollars were spread thin across too many under-performing keywords and ad groups.
+Click-through rates sat below industry average.
+The account structure hadn't been revised to match changes in Google's algorithm, match type behavior, or the competitive landscape.
+Budget spread thin across too many under-performing keywords and ad groups.

 1. Campaign consolidation and segmentation — Rebuilding the account architecture to align campaigns with specific product categories and buyer intent levels, rather than the legacy structure that mixed everything together.